 Beyond the chatter, why are businesses and security professionals considering XDR?
 Primarily it’s to achieve better outcomes, whether that’s through consolidating some of their vendors and tools to reduce tool sprawl or alert fatigue; increasing operational efficiencies, particularly if they have limited people and do not have the budget for additional staff (or can’t find experienced professionals to hire) to discover and quickly respond to incidents; or improving visibility and unify the view of their environment.
 These desired outcomes most often are operational, resource, security, and/or infrastructure in nature.

-XDR security may not solve the broader industry challenge of maintaining expertise as well as the struggle to solve the burden of managing and extracting value from the security stack.
+XDR may not solve the broader industry challenge of maintaining expertise nor the struggle to solve the burden of managing and extracting value from the security stack.
 In order to achieve the right outcomes, a business’ solution needs to have the right combination of technology, people, and process.

 What is your desired outcome?
 Is it achievable with XDR?

-In revisiting Gartner’s description and three XDR buckets, when deciding on your security delivery and who you’ll partner with, it needs to be an organization that can eliminate any burdens to your security success, and provide the necessary fourth bucket beyond broad coverage, centralized analytics, and automation — the managed element.
+In revisiting Gartner’s description and the three XDR buckets, when deciding on your security delivery and who you’ll partner with, choose an organization that can eliminate any burdens to your security success and provide the necessary fourth bucket — the managed element.
 And that critical piece of your security is at the core of managed detection and response (MDR).

 MDR provides the expertise you need.
 From threat research and hunting, 24/7 monitoring, advanced analytics and tuning, and alert investigations, to log analysis, false positive reduction, and actionable insights, MDR helps achieve the outcomes you need.
-With it, you’ll have the right combination of people, process, and technology to maximize your investment and expedite your path to increased security maturity.
+With it, you’ll have the right combination of people, process, and technology to expedite your path to increased security maturity.

-Quite simply, MDR achieves the same outcomes as XDR; in most cases, MDR delivers those outcomes better, faster, and more efficiently.
-With MDR, you’re adding the human element and the expertise people bring to your security posture’s technology and processes.
+Quite simply, MDR achieves the same outcomes as XDR.
+In most cases, MDR delivers those outcomes better, faster, and more efficiently.
+In short, with MDR, you have the human element and the expertise these people bring to your security posture.

 Reach Your Identified Security Outcomes with MDR

-Once you’ve identified the security outcomes you need to achieve to help your business reach its objectives, engage with Alert Logic to create a MDR security strategy for your organization.
-Together, we’ll develop a program that works not only for your business today but can expand and scale as part of your organization’s growth plans.
+Once you’ve identified the security outcomes you need to achieve to help your business reach its objectives, engage with Fortra’s Alert Logic to create a MDR security strategy for your organization.
+We’ll develop a program that works not only for your business today but can expand and scale into the future.

-To begin the conversation, request a personalized Alert Logic MDR demo.
+To begin the conversation, request a personalized Fortra’s Alert Logic MDR demo.